 Settling the divorce can save you time, money and stress and is a critical part of getting a divorce in California.
 The settlement process gives both spouses the opportunity to dictate what they would like to see happen and how the divorce is to be finalized.
 As an example, resolving custody and visitation issues take the decision away from the court to decide these matters.
 Settlement on financial issues gives spouses the power to control their present and future financial needs.
 Settlement on property and assets gives the spouses the ability to divide what they have worked hard for during the marriage to attain.

-Some or all the issues in a divorce may not be resolved and your case will be set for trial.
+Your case will be set for trial if some or all the issues in your divorce are not be resolved.
 Once one attorney or a self-represented party files a document called an “at issue memorandum,” the court then sets a trial setting conference.
-The court sets a trial date at the trial setting conference.
 Often, a court will also set a mandatory settlement conference before setting the case for trial.
 This is done to give the spouses one final chance to resolve their issues and to avoid the expense of trial.
-A court may break up trials and let certain issues go first.
-The court may do this on its own motion or at a lawyer’s request.
-A common example of this is date of separation disputes.
-A date of separation can control many other issues.
-These include the community versus separate property character of an asset or debt, spousal support issues, and more.

 The final declaration of disclosures is a more comprehensive version of the preliminary declaration of disclosure.
 It has many similarities but it is not identical.
 The Family Code requires the exchange to take place no later than 45 days prior to the first assigned trial date.
 A final declaration of disclosure can be waived if the matter settles.